merlinshabaj/merlinshabaj.github.io/content/posts/discipline-equals-freedom.md

 - “The truth is what makes discipline unavoidable.”

 ##### Recommendation
-Although this book is almost written in a way where the focus lies on motivating the reader, I think the first part is a good read to gain a partial overview of my own principle of _Will_.
+Although this book is almost written in a way where the focus lies on motivating the reader, I think the first part is a good read to gain a **partial** overview of my own principle of _Will_.<br>
+The second part isn't a good read.